Nick Greenwood: San Diego Padres

-Greenwood was drafted by the San Diego Padres in the 14th round, with the 414th overall selection, of the 2009 Major League Baseball Draft out of the University of Rhode Island, where he played college baseball for the Rhode Island Rams baseball team.
+Greenwood was drafted by the San Diego Padres in the 14th round, with the 414th overall selection, of the 2009 Major League Baseball draft out of the University of Rhode Island, where he played college baseball for the Rhode Island Rams baseball team.

 St. Louis Cardinals

-He was acquired by the St. Louis Cardinals as part of a three-team trade on July 31, 2010, in which the Padres acquired Ryan Ludwick, the Cleveland Indians acquired Corey Kluber, and the Cardinals also added Jake Westbrook.
+Greenwood was acquired by the St. Louis Cardinals as part of a three-team trade on July 31, 2010, in which the Padres acquired Ryan Ludwick, the Cleveland Indians acquired Corey Kluber, and the Cardinals also added Jake Westbrook.

 The Cardinals called Greenwood up to the majors for the first time on June 15, 2014, when his contract was purchased from the Triple-A Memphis Redbirds.
-He made his major league debut on June 16, 2014, and pitched for the Cardinals again the next season.
-He was designated for assignment by the Cardinals on September 9, 2015.
+He made his major league debut on June 16.
+Greenwood made 19 appearances (one start) for St. Louis during his rookie campaign, compiling a 2-1 record and 4.75 ERA with 17 strikeouts over 36 innings of work.

+Greenwood made one appearance for St. Louis during the 2015 season on July 11, 2015; however, he took the loss after allowing two runs on two hits and failing to record an out.
+On September 9, Greenwood was designated for assignment by the Cardinals following Matt Adams' activation from the disabled list.

 Chicago Cubs

-On January 25, 2016, Greenwood signed a minor league contract with the Chicago Cubs.
-An invite to spring training was also included.
-He was released in March.
+On January 25, 2016, Greenwood signed a minor league contract with the Chicago Cubs that included an invitation to spring training.
+He was released prior to the start of the regular season in March.

 New Britain Bees

 On April 7, 2016, Greenwood signed with the New Britain Bees of the Atlantic League of Professional Baseball.
+He made three scoreless appearances for the team, posting a 3-0 record and 17 strikeouts over 19 innings of work.